mpv-player/mpv/DOCS/man/input.rst

     the current track.
 (Works on external subtitle files only.)

 ``sub_reload [<id>]``
     Reload the given subtitle tracks.
-If the ``id`` argument is missing, remove the current track.
+If the ``id`` argument is missing, reload the current track.
 (Works on external subtitle files only.)

     This works by unloading and re-adding the subtitle track.